Miguel Treviño Morales: Bounty and indictments

+Another document supporting this version is the existence of a record in the Western District Court of Texas documenting the detention of a Mexican named "Miguel Ángel Treviño Morales AKA 40," which took place on December 4, 2012.
+The Texas court file states that the detainee is of "Mexican" nationality and was held in Bastrop County Jail on charges of "Conspiracy to Launder Monetary Instruments."

+In this regard, the defense has the ruling issued in criminal case 02/2008 by the 10th District Court of the State of Tamaulipas and the criminal appeal 24/2019 by the Seventh Unitary Court of the State of Tamaulipas, which acquit Treviño Morales of the crime of organized crime.
+These documents demonstrate that, according to cooperating witnesses, the detained individual is not the same person known as "Z40" but another person with the same name.
+These rulings were confirmed in a new decision dated November 30, 2023, in case 295/2023 issued by the Collegiate Appeals Court of the Nineteenth Circuit, which again established that the detainee, named Miguel Treviño Morales, was not the one nicknamed "Z40."
+To date, the United States Embassy has not responded to these disputes and has instead reinforced its extradition request to President Claudia Sheinbaum Pardo, alleging that Treviño Morales continues to control the Northeast Cartel.

 Kingpin Act sanction

 On 20 July 2009, the United States Department of the Treasury sanctioned Treviño Morales under the Foreign Narcotics Kingpin Designation Act (sometimes referred to simply as the "Kingpin Act"), for his involvement in drug trafficking along with three other international criminals.
 The act prohibited U.S. citizens and companies from doing any kind of business activity with him, and virtually froze all his assets in the U.S.

 Arrest

 A month before his capture, U.S. authorities had been passing down information to their counterparts in Mexico that Treviño Morales was making frequent visits to the Nuevo Laredo border area to see his newborn baby.
 They got this intelligence from wiretaps, conversations, and informants' tips.
 Treviño Morales was apprehended by the Mexican Marines in Anáhuac, Nuevo León, near the border of Tamaulipas state, at around 3:45 a.m. on 15 July 2013 without a single shot fired.
 The truck he was traveling in was intercepted on the road by a Black Hawk helicopter from the Navy; when the Marines got off the helicopter and tried to apprehend him, the capo attempted to escape by running through some bushes but was later caught.
-He was in possession of US$2 million ($25,316,100 MXN) in cash, eight weapons and hundreds of rounds of ammunition; two other men were arrested with him and taken into custody.
+He was in possession of US$2 million ($25,316,100 MXN) in cash, eight weapons, and hundreds of rounds of ammunition; two other men were arrested with him and taken into custody.
 Rumors of Treviño Morales's arrest and a mugshot of him in custody began to circulate through Twitter and other social media outlets around noon that day, but the Mexican government did not confirm the arrest, nor did the U.S. authorities receive a formal confirmation until hours later.